All Episodes

 His overwhelming victory ended Catholicism as an issue in the campaign and brought national attention to Appalachian poverty.

-Three-day tour will officially begin the next day in New Orleans with a town hall in conjunction with Good Morning America, where he'll kick off the day's theme rewarding work and ending poverty in America.
+Three-day tour will officially begin the next day in New Orleans with a town hall in conjunction with Good Morning America, where he'll kick off the day's theme, rewarding work and ending poverty in America.

 The day's theme of rewarding work and ending poverty in America?

-When I realize the brilliance of this little man, John Edwards.
+Ladies and gentlemen, I sit here dazzled, stunned, speechless, when I realize the brilliance of this little man, John Edwards.

-He comes up with solutions to problems he doesn't just complain.
+He comes up with solutions to problems.

 And he comes up with solutions to problems that nobody has ever thought of.